Product Rule, Chain Rule & Inverse Functions

 The derivative of the inverse has a beautifully simple formula:

-The slope of an inverse function is just the reciprocal of the original function’s slope.
-If the original goes up steeply, the inverse goes up gently, and vice versa.
+The slope of an inverse function is the reciprocal of the original function’s slope.
+If the original increases steeply, the inverse increases gently, and conversely.

 \[\boxed{\frac{dx}{dy} = \frac{1}{\dfrac{dy}{dx}}}\]